 Cross-country skiers are also well catered for and the Valsesia National Park, the highest National Park in Europe, offers spectacular scenery whether you are a snowboarder, skier, climber or hiker.

-The quaint little village itself is delightful; the wooden and stone houses are particularly characteristic and very Germanic in style.
-The people of this area are Walsers - they are of Germanic origin and moved here centuries ago.
+You might well notice that the wooden and stone houses are particularly characteristic and very Germanic in style.
+That's because thee people of this area are Walsers - they are of Germanic origin and moved here many centuries ago.
 The language spoken is still a strange sounding, at least to me, medieval German.